astronomer/airflow-guides/guides/airflow-redshift.md

 - Archiving old data that is no longer needed in your Redshift Cluster.
 - Sharing the results of query data without granting access to Redshift.
-- Saving the result of query data into S3 to analyze it with BI tools or use it in an ML pipeline.
+- Saving the result of query data into S3 for analysis with BI tools or use in an ML pipeline.

 The DAG below shows an example implementation: